cykvta/HardcoreMP/README.md

 <dependency>
   <groupId>icu.cykuta</groupId>
   <artifactId>hardcore-mp</artifactId>
-  <version>2.0-SNAPSHOT</version>
+  <version>{version}</version>
 </dependency>
 ```

 ## Known Issues

-- The plugin will throw an error if the default lobby world (`world`) is not available.
+- The plugin will throw an error if the default lobby world is not available.
 Ensure this world exists and is loaded properly.
-- Occasionally, the plugin sends players to the lobby world unexpectedly.
-To resolve this issue, players need to reconnect to the server.
+- On a player's first connection, the plugin does not send them to the game world.
+The player must reconnect to join the correct world.

 ## Support